rohitsinghlab/raygun/README.md

 ### Generating samples

 After the raygun package has been installed, you can use it to generate samples using the `raygun-sample-single` command.
-This method will also fine-tune the model.
 For most users, `raygun-sample-single` should be all you need.

 ~~We strongly recommend that the user first fine-tune the model on the